A dormant vineyard recently sprayed with glyphosate.

 One of the main strategies to avoid resistance from occurring is to occasionally use a herbicide with a different mode of action or use glyphosate in combination with a herbicide with another mode of action.

-As can be seen in the mode of action table, glyphosate is Group G, so alternative herbicides should be from another group.
-Glyphosate has a very large number of trade names in New Zealand, including various Roundup formulations, Glymax, Lion, Polaris, Turbo, Dryphosate, GForce Max, Deal, Touchdown, Weedmaster, etc. So alternating between these formulations will not reduce the selection pressure for glyphosate resistance.
-Looking for herbicides that are not Group G will help with selection of appropriate alternatives.
+As can be seen in the mode of action table, glyphosate is Group G (or Group 9 in the new system), so alternative herbicides should be from another group.
+Glyphosate has a very large number of trade names in New Zealand, including various Roundup formulations, Lion, Polaris Accelerate, Crucial, Turbo, Dryphosate, Deal, Touchdown IQ, Weedmaster, etc. So alternating between these formulations will not reduce the selection pressure for glyphosate resistance.
+Looking for herbicides that are not Group G (Group 9) will help with selection of appropriate alternatives.

 As part of a good herbicide programme, observations should be made of plants not controlled by glyphosate and be aware that this poor control might require changes in the way herbicides are being used rather than simply ignoring the situation.
-This strategy is called ‘Looking for escapes’ and these weeds which ‘escape’ control (not ones which emerge and grow after application) should be destroyed either by hand or by the use of another herbicide.
+This strategy is called ‘Looking for escapes,’ though it is also possible that these escapes may be due to poor herbicide application, such as inadequate overlap of spray swaths giving a narrow line of uncontrolled weeds in the middle of the herbicide strip.
+Weeds which ‘escape’ control (not ones which emerge and grow after application, or were not controlled due to poor application) should be destroyed either by hand (roguing) or by the use of another herbicide.
 Herbicide rotations are only effective if the alternative products selected are able to control the weeds not affected by the glyphosate.

 Some suitable herbicide rotations will be suggested below for specific situations.
 Another overall strategy though is to not use just herbicides for weed control, but to alternate with other weed control strategies such as cultivation, mowing, growing competitive ground covers or applying mulches.